 What Can You Sell At An Estate Sale?

-- In today’s world, many seniors are doing major downsizing in order to move into smaller more affordable living accommodations.
+- Downsizing: in today’s world, many seniors are doing major downsizing in order to move into smaller more affordable living accommodations.

-- Sometimes to simply do an overhaul on your house and make room for new “stuff”
+- Sometimes to do an overhaul on your house and make room for new “stuff”

-I regularly hear stories from companies who conduct estate sales and auctions, about all of the things that they have pulled out of the trash when people tried to “clean up” before they came.
-The saddest part of those stories is hearing that loads have already been carted away to the dump.
+I regularly hear stories from companies which conduct estate sales and auctions about all the things they have pulled out of the trash when people tried to “clean up” before they came.
+The saddest part is hearing that loads may have already been carted away to the dump.
 Don’t let your family throw away money by assuming an item would have no value to a potential buyer.

 To test your knowledge of what things can be sold in an estate sale or auction, pick out the sellable items from the following list: